 - Do not list coursework twice.
 If coursework was transferred to another school, you must list the respective schools in the Schools Attended section (be sure to list coursework only once under the corresponding school where it was taken).

-- Ten or more omissions, including missing grades and/or credit hours, requires AMCAS to send your application back to you.
+- Ten or more omissions, including missing grades and/or credit hours, requires the AMCAS Verification Team to send your application back to you.
 This will delay processing time.

 - If you have taken courses while serving in the military, you will need to provide a Joint Services Transcript.